EU Parliament to grill Facebook’s Zuckerberg over data mining, election meddling

 Yes, it's as serious as all that.

-The 34-year-old multibillionaire is set to testify before the European Union's Parliament on Tuesday.
-Lawmakers will discuss everything from Russian meddling in the 2016 US presidential election, which some argue handed a victory to Donald Trump, to the 87 million user profiles that were mistakenly shared with a now-defunct UK-based political consultancy called Cambridge Analytica.
+The 34-year-old multibillionaire testified before the European Union's Parliament on Tuesday.
+Lawmakers discussed everything from Russian meddling in the 2016 US presidential election, which some argue handed a victory to Donald Trump, to the 87 million user profiles that were mistakenly shared with a now-defunct UK-based political consultancy called Cambridge Analytica.

+"This represents an attack on our fundamental values," said European Parliament President Antonio Tajani on Tuesday.
+"We need to prevent this from happening again."

 The twin scandals exploded onto front pages in March after The New York Times and Guardian's Observer publications exposed how Cambridge Analytica inappropriately gathered and used Facebook profile information and also influenced the "Leave" campaign during Britain's Brexit referendum.

 Zuckerberg is now dealing with questions about whether you can trust him and the social platform he created 14 years ago.
-After being questioned for more than 10 hours over two days by the US Congress in April, Facebook's chief continues to try to reassure lawmakers, investors, advertisers and his 2.2 billion users that his company can be trusted with their data.
+After being questioned for more than 10 hours over two days by the US Congress in April, Facebook's chief continues his efforts to reassure lawmakers, investors, advertisers and his 2.2 billion users that his company can be trusted with their data.

-"My top priority has always been our social mission of connecting people, building community and bringing the world closer together," Zuckerberg said when he was testifying to lawmakers on Capitol Hill.
+"We didn't take a broad enough view of our responsibility.
+That was a mistake and I'm sorry for it," Zuckerberg told the European Parliament Tuesday.
 "Advertisers and developers will never take priority over that as long as I'm running Facebook."

-But he still has a lot of convincing to do.
-So far, Zuckerberg has added new privacy controls that let people clear their web and app histories from Facebook, and he's promised that the 10,000 curators the company is hiring this year will clean up the fake news, hate speech and other objectionable content found on the social network.
+Zuckerberg still has a lot of convincing to do.
+So far, he has added new privacy controls that let people clear their web and app histories from Facebook, and he's promised that the 10,000 curators the company is hiring this year will clean up the fake news, hate speech and other objectionable content found on the social network.

+Facebook's CEO told EU lawmakers Tuesday that the company will be adding 3,000 workers across 12 European cities as it doubles down on its fight against online abuse, hate speech and election interference.
+That hiring spree echoes Facebook's efforts in the US, where the social network promised to hire 10,000 new security and content moderation staffers by the end of 2018.
+Zuckerberg has said the hiring cost is necessary to address concerns that bad actors in Russia had used Facebook to spread propaganda and misinformation during the 2016 US presidential election.

 When he introduced a new dating feature for Facebook at the company's annual F8 developer conference last month, he was quick to add that it had designed with "privacy and safety in mind from the beginning."